ibm-cloud-docs/cephaas/cluster-health-indicators.md

 The cluster list table displays several types of information that help you understand the current cluster state.

 Status
-:   Shows the operational status of the cluster, such as "Normal", "Warning", or other states that indicate the cluster's health.
+:   Shows the operational status of the cluster, such as "Available", "Warning", or "Error".
+Status values are derived from Red Hat OpenShift on IBM Cloud cluster health.

 vCPU
 :   Displays the number of virtual CPUs allocated to the cluster.